G-H4wke/100-Days-of-Code-Python/README.md

 day thereafter will be easier to grab various concepts, and you can learn more in a short space of time.

 With that, I also added another challenge to day 7 that I finished off to round off a successful day.

+---

+## Day 8 - Python gone wild!

+Day was the day the buzz was caught.
+It was challenge after challenge and it just kept getting better!

+One of the coolest parts of today's challenges was looking at the pre-built python functions and then trying to implement a solution without using them like max(), sum() or len()

+### So you had a range of challenges

+Speaking of range, that was something newly introduced.
+Up until this point, we have been using it for loops and lists to iterate over.
+Range allowed us to specify two values like (0, 101) and loop through each number until 100.